TimAnthonyAlexander/north/README.md

 **Where North stands out:**

 North is the only tool that combines **terminal-native**, **multi-provider BYOK**, and **deterministic edit primitives** with exact-match verification.
 The safety model doesn't require trust: every risky operation shows an inline diff with explicit approval.
+Plus familiar UX features like **@ file mentions** for quick context attachment.
 You're not locked to one editor, one vendor, or one AI provider.

 **North's roadmap opportunities:**